openvinotoolkit/openvino/docs/IE_PLUGIN_DG/transformation_pipeline/low_precision_transformations/lpt.md

 The model on this step is changed.
 There are more details in developer guide [Prerequisites transformations](@ref openvino_docs_IE_DG_lpt_step1_prerequisites).

 ### Step 2.
 Markup
-This step create runtime attributes for operations.
-Attributes will be used in next step.
+This step creates runtime attributes for operations.
+These attributes will be used in next step.
 Transformations:
 * [MarkupCanBeQuantized](@ref openvino_docs_IE_DG_lpt_MarkupCanBeQuantized)
 * [MarkupPrecisions](@ref openvino_docs_IE_DG_lpt_MarkupPrecisions)
 * [MarkupPerTensorQuantization](@ref openvino_docs_IE_DG_lpt_MarkupPerTensorQuantization)